 In spring 2022 Alkemie joins with special guests Shira Kammen (composer, vielle), Fiona Gillespie (medieval flute, voice), and Spiff Wiegand (percussion) to reprise and expand this acclaimed program

-This multi-dimensional event was designed with hand-made Intersensory Program Materials that pair Hildegard’s music, texts, and associated images with materials that you can literally smell, taste, touch, and hear.
-(All images and texts for intersensory materials are also featured as part of the video broadcast.)
+The musical event will also include related readings and hand-made “Intersensory Program Cards” that pair Hildegard’s music, texts, and associated images with materials that the audience can literally smell, taste, touch, and hear.

-> Mystic, medic, and musician, Hildegard von Bingen (1098-1179) expanded both Christian theology and the humoral theory of Galen to connect the viriditas (living greenness) of plants and the metaphorical viridity of spirituality directly to the human body and its functioning.
+Mystic, medic, and musician, Hildegard von Bingen (1098-1179) expanded both Christian theology and the humoral theory of Galen to connect the viriditas (living greenness) of plants and the metaphorical viridity of spirituality directly to the human body and its functioning.

 This program situates Hildegard’s music within her understanding of medieval pharmacognosy (i.e. plant medicine), sharing her vision of an earth-bound transcendence that connects humans to the divine through spiritual "greening" and the five senses.
 Her beliefs are mirrored in the music she wrote for her nuns—ecstatic chants in which unfurling branches, earthbound roots, and medicinal spices are depicted in soaring melodies that swirl throughout an almost three-octave range.

 Tracy Cowart (voice & harps), Fiona Gillespie (voice, medieval flute), Shira Kammen (voice, vielle, composer), David McCormick (vielle), Elena Mullins (voice), Niccolo Seligmann (vielles, psaltery, scheitholt) Sian Ricketts (voice, recorders, douçaines), Alyssa Weathersby (voice), and Spiff Wiegand (percussion).